 - Architects with other post-secondary education who have obtained more than 64 semester credit hours.
 These applicants are required to obtain an EESA evaluation and then submit a portfolio to address any deficiencies.

 - Architects with less than 64 semester credit hours of post-secondary education.
 These applicants are not required to obtain an EESA and must address all education requirements through a portfolio.

 The portfolio option is offered at no additional charge to the cost of maintaining your active NCARB Record; however, the NAAB does charge an EESA fee.
 If your NCARB Record has lapsed at any time, you will be charged the initial certification application fee of $1,100.
-The NCARB Certificate Portfolio will launch in spring 2017.
-To learn more about this opportunity, please contact EducationAlternative@ncarb.org.
+To learn more about this opportunity, please read the Applicant Guide or contact EducationAlternative@ncarb.org.